Western Illinois University: Macomb Campus

 4. Contracts are typically written for a minimum of 4-months (fall and spring semesters) or 2-months (summer session).
 Contract requests submitted to the Graduate School not meeting those expectations are subject to review and consideration by the Director of the Graduate School.

 5. Adequate funds must be available in a graduate or teaching assistant position line in the employing department’s budget.

 6. Externally Funded Assistantship Agreements must be on file in the Graduate School before a contract will be written for an external graduate assistant.

 Once a contract is written, students are sent their contract(s) via WIU email.
 Students must sign the contract(s) and return it to the Graduate School prior to beginning work.
 All employment paperwork is administered by the Graduate School.
 Other required employment documents are:

-1. I-9 Form – verifies identity and employment eligibility; must be completed within three days of the start of the contract
+1. I-9 Form – verifies identity and employment eligibility; Section 1 must be completed on or before the first date of the contract.

 2. W-4 Form – employee tax withholding statement

 3. Authorization of Deposit – employees are required to participate in the direct deposit of wages as a condition of employment